 SINGAPORE: A total of 8,748 new flats were launched on Thursday (May 18) under the May 2017 Build-to-Order (BTO) and Sale of Balance Flats exercise, the Housing and Development Board (HDB) said.

-There will be six new BTO projects – two in Woodlands, one in Yishun, two in Bidadari and one in Geylang – with 4,802 flats.
-The flats are priced from S$73,000 for a two-room Flexi flat in Woodlands to S$622,000 for a 3Gen flat in Bidadari.
+There will be six new BTO projects – two in Woodlands, one in Yishun, one in Bidadari and two in Geylang – with 4,802 flats.
+The flats are priced from S$73,000 for a two-room Flexi flat in Woodlands, and from S$622,000 for a 3Gen flat in Bidadari.

 A total of 3,946 balance flats in 11 non-mature towns and 14 mature towns and estates are also on offer.
-These flats are priced from S$73,000 for a two-room Flexi unit to S$480,000 for an executive flat.
+These flats are priced from S$73,000 for a two-room Flexi unit, and from S$480,000 for an executive flat.

 Starting from this sales exercise, HDB will implement the Deferred Downpayment Scheme, where elderly flat owners aged 55 years and above who “right size” to a two-room Flexi or three-room uncompleted flat may defer the downpayment on their new flat until they collect their keys.